LIUShi-Hai/GEM/README.md

 * `--input-csv-dir`: Directory with `Species_link_Genetic_Exchange_Prediction_d*.csv`
 * `--output-dir`: Where results and annotations will be written
-* `--novel-fasta`: FASTA file containing novel host genomes used in GEM
+* `--novel-fasta`: FASTA file containing novel/potential host genomes used in GEM
 * `--threads`: Number of threads for Prokka

 ### 📂 Output